LucaLanzi/OBDII_PIC/Documentation.md

 ## Design Notes: ##

 ### Startup Sequence: ###

-    * Welcome Display, OBDII-PIC, created by Luca and Zihong
+* Welcome Screen

         Example:

-        Welcome to OBDII-PIC
+        **Welcome to OBDII-PIC**
         By Luca and Zihong  V1.0

-    (waits 1 second, use TMR on pic)
+    (1 second delay)

 * Detects which ISO standard is being used
     * Wait for serial 'OK' once board has detected OBDII standard
     * Notify user "OBDII-PIC Configured"
     * SAE ISO version: xxxxxxxx

-    (waits 1 second)
+            Example:

+            OBDII-PIC Configured
+            SAE ISO Ver: xxxxxxx

+    (1 second delay)

-### Standard Operation Mode ###
+### Standard Operation Mode: ###

-    * To be displayed on a 2x16 LCD Display using the PIC18F46K22
+* *note:* To be displayed on a 2x16 LCD Display using the PIC18F46K22

 * Goes to a menu where you can do the following:
-        Using a D-PAD style button layout, you can move a cursor and select:
+* Using a D-PAD style button layout, you can move a cursor and select:
 The Cursor should be flashing in the position it is in.
-Controls are Left, Right, Enter and Back
+Controls are Left, Right, Enter and Back, where each acronym is an example of the 4 modes of operation

         Example:

         Menu
             L.R  S.E.C  C.E.C  S.I

-        * Each acronym is an example of the 4 modes of operation

-        * Live readings:
+* Live readings: RPM, Air Intake temp, Coolant Temp, Battery Voltage
-            * Preset: RPM, Oil Pressure, Battery Voltage, Fuel Percentage (Live display on 1st row of LCD)

         Example:

             Live Reading Mode:
-                RPM     Oil     Batt.
-V  Fuel %
+                RPM     A.I.
+Temp  C. Temp   Batt.
+V
-                1000    xxPSI   12.4V      30%
+                1000    xxF        xx.F    12.4V

-        * Scan Error Codes (OBDII/AT values/codes)
+* Scan Error Codes (OBDII/AT values/codes)(User can use up and down keys to navigate through them)

         Example:

             Error Code Mode:
                 Error Code(s): xxxxxxx
-            (User can use up and down keys to navigate through them)

-        * Clear Error Codes (Clear Code Signal)
+* Clear Error Codes (Cursor Should blink over the selection preference)

         Example:

                 Clear Error Code(s)?
 Y/N
-            (Cursor Should blink over the selection preference)

 * Get System info (ISO Standard and Firmware version)

         Example:

             System Info Mode:
                 ISO Ver: xxxxxx, Firm.
 V: xxxxx

 ### Shut Down Operation: ###

 * Just unplug the damn thing

 ### OBDII-UART ###